 |Divisions||Disagreements between Pentecostals often include the doctrine of perfectionism.||People and churches in Holiness Pentecostalism don’t always agree about the benefit of revivals, how closely to follow Wesley on all matters of doctrine, worship styles related to music, and how much engagement believers should have with secular society.|

 *How many Holiness denominations and churches are there?
-There are dozens of associations (e.g. missions agencies like One Mission Society) and denominations, thousands of churches, and millions of Christians in the Holiness-Pentecostal tradition.
+In the Holiness-Pentecostal tradition, there are dozens of associations (e.g., missions agencies like One Mission Society) and denominations, thousands of churches, and millions of Christians.
 Denominations within the movement, including,

 - Church of God (Anderson, Indiana)